KrustyKode/ops-reading-notes/disasterRecovery.md

     Cloud based backups also have the benefit of being able to backup and restore employee computers from home.

-#### In some cultures, the concept of data privacy is highly valued, while in others, sharing information openly is considered normal.
+#### In some cultures, the concept of data privacy is highly valued, while in others, sharing informationopenly is considered normal.
 How might these cultural norms affect the way individuals approach data backup and disaster data recovery?
 Provide examples to support your response.
     Data security inside of a cybersecurity setting is pretty black and white.
     There's clear best practices, and well-known pitfalls.
     When working in an office enviorment it is important to recognize and respect